Your attachment style is

 In close relationships

 You’re often the one who initiates the conversation no one else wants to have.
 You’re generous, attuned, expressive.
 Under stress you can spiral into the worst-case story, and your protest behaviour (texting more, withdrawing dramatically, picking a fight) is usually a request for reassurance dressed in armour.
-You tend to pair, painfully, with avoidant partners — their distance feels familiar.
+You tend to pair, painfully, with avoidant partners — their distance feels familiar from earlier in life, and their unavailability mistakes itself for chemistry.

 The growth edge